Molecular Dynamics Modeling

 Theme of the course: Molecular Dynamics Simulation

 Molecular dynamics methods are now orthodox means for simulating molecular-scale models of matter.
-The methods were originally devised in the 1950's, began to receive widespread attention in the mid-1970's, and are today a fundamental scientific approach to design new bulk materials, surfaces, finite aggregates, and interfases.
+The methods were originally devised in the 1950's, began to receive widespread attention in the mid-1970's, and are today a fundamental scientific approach to design nano systems, as well as bulk crystals, glasses, liquids, polymers, surfaces, and interfaces.
+Additionally, the methodology has been adopted by computational biologists, and is today an essential element of bio-oriented research.
 Molecular dynamics methods solve numerically the N-body problem of classical mechanics.
 Its importance shows when studying how atoms self-assemble into ordered or disordered solid materials, how molecules in solution self-assemble into structures such as micelles, how fluid around an object produces a turbulent wake, how a local disturbance on a few molecules propagates throughout a system in the condensed phases, among other important natural phenomena.
 This server will expand as the semester progresses.

 Textbooks and Course Materials